Skip to main content

 Example.
 The Town of Sheffield installed a 10-kW solar array and battery backup system with the help of Elective Pay and several grants.
 It filed for its Elective Pay reimbursement when paper filing was the only option.
 In December 2024, Sheffield received an Elective Pay refund of $32,868.
 The Town also received an interest payment because its refund took longer than 45 days.

 Municipalities wishing to claim elective pay need to complete the following steps.
-Please consult the IRS website for the latest information.
+Please consult the IRS website for the latest information on incentives for:

 Confirm that the clean energy project the municipality is building, or wants to build, qualifies for one of the IRA tax credits that are applicable for elective pay.
 The municipality will need to obtain and retain all necessary documentation to prove it has met the requirements for any tax credits and bonuses its wants to claim.
 Lawyers for Good Government (L4GG), a nonprofit organization that leverages pro bono attorneys to promote good government, developed a Documentation Checklist to help identify and retain documents needed to claim a tax credit and to help substantiate that a tax filer has met tax credit requirements in case of IRS audit.